 Here’s an example for you.

-A 25 year old is just getting ready to save for retirement.
-She currently makes $50,000 a year and determines she’ll need $50,000 per year to cover all her expenses (including travel) once she hit’s retirement.
+A 25-year-old is just getting ready to save for retirement.
+She currently makes $50,000 per year and determines she’ll need $50,000 per year to cover all her expenses (including travel) once she hits retirement.

 - 3% inflation

 - Social Security not included in the calculation

 With all that in mind she would need to save 27% of her annual income.
 This would equate to $1,126 per month or $13,508 for the year.
 Is saving 27% of her annual income doable?
 Yes it is.
 Plus, if she receives an employer match on her 401(k), she’d have to save even less.
 If you factor in Social Security the amount drops once again.